 Lastly having a goal with no end date or timeframe in mind is pointless.
 For each goal you create (and tasks in general) have a date to which you are working towards.
 Sometimes you may have multiple dates, but make your goals time-bound so that there is a level of urgency to what you are doing.

 Supercharge that goal

-So you’ve learnt the lessons of 2019, you’ve set the goals for 2020 and you’ve made them SMART.
+So you’ve learnt the lessons of the previous period, you’ve set the goals for the next period and you’ve made them SMART.
 Now you need to supercharge the hell out of those goals and here are my tips on how to do that:

 Set your goals in VISIBLE writing.
 Writing the goals down is great, but if they are written in a book that you have tucked away in your bag, chances are, the goal won’t be at the forefront of your mind.
 Write your goals down somewhere in plain sight, so that you see them every day.
 Have the goals as your screensaver, write them on your mirror (dry markers, not permanent pen lol), print them out and put them in a cute picture frame on your desk and so on.
 Just make sure the goals are visible to you at all times.